Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/E05-SoftwareStacks.md

 # Exercises: LUMI Software Stacks

 See [the instructions](index.md#setting-up-for-the-exercises)
 to set up for the exercises.
+For these exercises, you'll need the files in the `EasyBuild` subdirectory.

 ## Information in the LUMI Software Library